rgeraldes24/solc/docs/yul.rst

 .. warning::

-    Yul is in active development and bytecode generation is only fully implemented for the EVM dialect of Yul with EVM 1.0 as target.
+    Yul is in active development and bytecode generation is only fully implemented for the ZVM dialect of Yul with ZVM 1.0 as target.

 Informal Description of Yul
 ===========================

 In the following, we will talk about each individual aspect of the Yul language.
-In examples, we will use the default EVM dialect.
+In examples, we will use the default ZVM dialect.

 Syntax
 ------